Freeby: Civil parish

 The civil parish of Freeby includes Saxby, Stapleford, Wyfordby and Brentingby as well as Freeby itself.

 Saxby

 Saxby is a small village in the parish of Freeby.
 Saxby is one of the Thankful Villages – only 53 of which are known.
 These villages and parishes sent men to fight in the Great War, 1914-1918, and all of them came back alive.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 3.